Skip to main content

 • Free consultations or complimentary services where deposit gating doesn’t apply

-• Salons that haven’t connected Stripe yet
+• Businesses that haven’t connected Stripe yet

 • High-value services where 5 minutes of review prevents a much bigger problem